About the Money Origami Clothes

 Claudia, over at Myfolds has been doing a fair amount of money origami recently, so I thought I’d do some myself this week.
 Thanks for the inspiration Claudia!

 Money origami has featured on this blog before.
-I folded a Baby Buggy designed by Dominik Meissner, and a photo of George Washington in a frame, designed by Gay Merrill Gross which I folded at the OrigamiUSA Convention last year.
+I folded a Baby Buggy designed by Dominik Meissner, a dollar bill origami cross, and a photo of George Washington in a frame, designed by Gay Merrill Gross which I folded at the OrigamiUSA Convention last year.
 These models, based on traditional origami designs are also from Gay Merrill Gross’s book Money-Gami.

 Folding the Money Origami Clothes

 As you can probably tell, I’ve made these from $1 bills, but just about any currency will do – or a paper rectangle if you don’t have any banknotes to hand.
 You might struggle with the new British £5 note though as it’s plastic and doesn’t hold a fold very well.
 It might be more hard-wearing and not need replacing so often, but it is a nightmare for origami!
 As Gay Merrill Gross notes in the book, a 2:1 rectangle you can get from cutting a piece of origami paper in half will work fine, you might need to adjust where some of the folds go to get some of the proportions right.
 The suit is made from two bills, the money origami dress is made from a single note.